-Recently, during COVID-19 and in response to long overdue silence and complicity within the white birth community, she put a call out for Our White Work, an organizing alliance for white birth workers to take action and accountability against racial injustice and white supremacy.
+Recently, during COVID-19 and in response to long overdue silence and complicity within the white birth community, she collaborated on developing Our White Work, an organizing alliance for white birth workers to take action and accountability against racial injustice and white supremacy.

-She has a love for liberation and for cultivation both with people and plants and lives with her partner and three children, two cats, and their new pandemic puppy, in western NJ.
+She has a love for liberation and for cultivation both with people and nature and lives with her partner and three children, two cats, and their new pandemic puppy, in western NJ.